A.B. Quintanilla

-Abraham Isaac Quintanilla III (born December 13, 1963), known professionally as A.B.
-Quintanilla III or A.B.
-Quintanilla, is an American record producer, songwriter and musician.
-Called the "King of Kumbia" (or "King of Cumbia") due to his influence and impact on the cumbia music genre.
-He is the older brother of singer Selena, known as the "Queen of Tejano Music", having produced and written many of her hit songs throughout her career, is the creator and founder of the bands Kumbia Kings and Kumbia All Starz, also having produced and written their hit songs as well as performing as a member of both, and has contributed, produced and written many songs for other artists.
+Abraham Isaac "A.B."
+Quintanilla III (born December 13, 1963) is an American record producer, songwriter, and musician.
+Dubbed the "King of Cumbia" for his influence on the cumbia music genre, he is the older brother of singer Selena.
+Quintanilla produced and co-wrote many of Selena's albums and singles.
+He is also the founder and creator of the bands Kumbia Kings and Kumbia All Starz, for which he wrote and produced numerous hit songs and performed as a member of both groups.
+In addition, he has written, produced, and contributed music for various other artists.
 (Note: King of Kumbia is also spelled as King of Cumbia.
 Cumbia is the correct spelling of the music genre while Kumbia is the stylization used by A.B.
 Quintanilla III.)

-Along with Selena, his other sister Suzette, and his father Abraham, he became a member of Los Dinos in 1980.
-As a member of Los Dinos, A.B. played bass guitar, produced, and wrote songs for Selena that became successful singles such as "Como la Flor", "Amor Prohibido" and "No Me Queda Más".
-After Selena's death, he would create the bands Kumbia Kings and Kumbia All Starz.
+Alongside Selena, his sister Suzette Quintanilla, and his father Abraham Quintanilla Jr., he became a member of the family band Los Dinos in 1980.
+As part of Los Dinos, Quintanilla played bass guitar and served as a producer and songwriter, helping create successful singles such as "Como la Flor", "Amor Prohibido", and "No Me Queda Más".
+Following Selena's death, he went on to form Kumbia Kings and later Kumbia All Starz.